Tetris Classic

 Tetris Classic is a 1992 puzzle video game developed and published by Spectrum HoloByte for DOS systems.
-It is an adaptation of the 1985 Soviet video game Tetris, which was first released in North America in 1988.
+It is an adaptation of the 1985 Soviet video game Tetris.
+Spectrum HoloByte released their first commercial version of Tetris in North America in 1988.
 Spectrum HoloByte subsequently developed a series of annual spin-off titles for Tetris, and intended to take advantage of improvements in computer technology since the original game's release; for Tetris Classic, they showcased the Video Graphics Array (VGA) standard via illustrations depicting scenes from Alexander Pushkin's poem Ruslan and Ludmila, as well as a soundtrack consisting of selections from Mikhail Glinka's opera adaptation of the poem.
 The game additionally includes competitive and cooperative two-player modes and an option to set a time limit on games.
 The game received mixed critical commentary; while reviewers appreciated the enhanced presentation and new multiplayer modes, they noted that the gameplay was unchanged from the original version.